HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 The nominal error rate suggests that simple text files in most cases—or handled automatically by many popular CMS systems that provide a `robots.txt` directive—are not a large challenge.

-***Note***: The above data does not indicate whether the `robots.txt` files returning a 200 status code are beneficial for a site or if they allow or block aspects that they should not.
+<aside class="note">Note: The above data does not indicate whether the <code>robots.txt</code> files returning a 200 status code are beneficial for a site or if they allow or block aspects that they should not.</aside>

 #### `robots.txt` size